boubounokefalos/dotfiles/README.md

 ## DaRk_dOg's dotfiles
-my eye candy place
+Linux eye candy

 So this is a small line-up of my Ubuntu/openbox 16.04 minimal installation.
-Most of it is reworked files of other people, modded to suit my needs.
+Most of it is reworked files of other people, modded to suit my needs and help me build a light-weight system.

 ### Setup:
 * openbox